 What is a good soda replacement?

-Kill Cliff RECOVER is the perfect soda replacement for an avid soda drinker looking for a healthy alternative.
-Not only do all five flavors of Kill Cliff RECOVER taste great, but they still give you that sweet and bubbly satisfaction you get with a soda.
+KILL CLIFF is the perfect soda replacement for an avid soda drinker looking for a healthy alternative.
+Not only do all five flavors of KILL CLIFF taste great, but they still give you that sweet and bubbly satisfaction you get with a soda.

 What about Sports Drinks?
 Is Gatorade or Powerade better than soda?

 Though they have considerably less sugar than a soda, sports drinks such as Gatorade, Powerade, and Vitamin Water are still packed with sugar.
 Gatorade and Powerade both contain 34 grams of sugar in their 20 oz bottles.
 Despite its healthy sounding name, Vitamin Water is right behind with 32 grams of sugar in their 20 oz bottle.
 This is like eating 3-4 donuts PEOPLE!
 Thankfully, there other tasty options that also provide better lifestyle benefits than the aforementioned sports drinks.

 FDA and LEGAL DISCLOSURE:

 * Cannabidiol (CBD) is a naturally-occurring constituent of the industrial hemp plant.
 We do not sell or distribute any products that are in violation of the United States Controlled Substances Act (US.CSA).
 Kill Cliff® does sell and distribute hemp based products.